Slow Cooker Balsamic Pork Tenderloin is a wonderful keto, low carb, gluten free dinner the whole family will enjoy!

-If you’re looking for a lean protein and are tired of chicken, pork tenderloin is a healthy choice!
-Seasoned perfectly and seared well before cooking in the crock pot and you’ve got an easy weeknight meal.
+If you're looking for a lean protein and are tired of chicken, pork tenderloin is a fantastic choice!
+Seasoned perfectly and seared well before cooking in the slow cooker and you've got an easy weeknight meal or weekend.
+Using the slow cooker in the winter is always comforting and wonderful, but if you haven't yet tried using it in the warmer months, especially summer, you have got to try this!

 - 1 teaspoon ground pepper